UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 3. edge extraction
 4. network organization

 These steps must be executed sequentially, starting with the "energy" step.
-The input parameters for each specific workflow are described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation) section: _Workflow-Specific Parameters_.
-The graphical curator interface opens after the vertex and edge steps by default as described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation) section: Logistical Parameters.
+The input parameters for each specific workflow are described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation) section: **Workflow-Specific Parameters**.
+The graphical curator interface opens after the vertex and edge steps by default as described in the [Documentation](https://github.com/UTFOIL/Vectorization-Public#Documentation) section: **Logistical Parameters**.
 ## Tutorial Contents
 This tutorial demonstrates the use of the graphical curator interface on three large (~1 mm<sup>3</sup>), images of living adult mouse brain microvasculature.
 The three images (**Image A**, **B**, and **C**) are all from the same mouse, approximately the same field of view, and timed 2 weeks apart.
 ### Table of Contents